floriankraemer/floriankraemer.github.io/_posts/2023-10-12-AI-guided-Refactoring.markdown

 ## Conclusion

 ChatGTP can be already used to improve readability and maintainability of code a lot by simply telling it to follow the instructions from the suprisingly short initial promt.
+It also shows that applying the SOLID principles leads almost instantly to much better to read and understand code.

 On the negative side is that it also likes to over engineers, but this is subject to an opinionated debate what exactly over engineered means, I leave this up to personal opinion of the reader.